mrhossen/cdos-material-ui/README.md

 # CDOS Material UI
 A dynamic UI theme for Atom that based on Material colors.
-Best with <a href="#">Atom Material Syntax</a>.
+Best with <a href="https://github.com/mrhossen/cdos-material-syntax">CDOS Material Syntax</a>.

 ## Installation
 Fire up a console and type: